 How Does Domestic Violence Affect Custody?

-If domestic violence is proven, the abuser is likely to face a loss of custody along with greatly reduced visitation rights.
+If domestic violence is proven, the abusive parent is likely to face a loss of custody, along with greatly reduced custody and visitation rights.
 Some of the actions the court may take include:

 - Ordering supervised visitation

-- Revoking portions of the accused parent’s current visitation order
+- Revoking portions of the accused parent’s current visitation privileges

 - Ordering the parent to participate in parenting or anger management classes